IAIA Multipurpose Performing Arts and Fitness Center

 Size: 23,315 SF

-The IAIA Multipurpose Performing Arts and Fitness Center project will be the newest addition to the Institute of American Indian Arts campus, providing space for two campus programs: Health/Fitness and Performing Arts.
+The IAIA Multipurpose Performing Arts and Fitness Center project is the newest addition to the Institute of American Indian Arts campus, providing space for two campus programs: Health/Fitness and Performing Arts.

 The Performing Arts component of the project includes a black box theater, which provides a flexible space for various types of performances, and support spaces such as rehearsal studios, dance studios, dressing rooms, a green room and a costume shop.
 Offices for staff are also included in the new building.

-The Health/Fitness component of the project includes a gymnasium, a fitness room with weight and cardio equipment, men’s and women’s locker rooms.
+The Health/Fitness component of the project includes a gymnasium and a fitness room with weight and cardio equipment.

 Common spaces include a lobby, concessions area, and a ticket/admission office.
-These spaces will allow the public to gather during special events held at the new building.
-These public areas will include wall space to be used as gallery space which is a common theme throughout the campus.
-A donor wall is also intended to be located at the main lobby.
-An exterior plaza at the main entrance also provides a gathering space at the front of the building.
+These spaces allow the public to gather during special events.
+Public areas include a gallery space, which is a common theme throughout the campus, a donor wall located at the main lobby, and an exterior plaza near the main entrance.

-The new Multipurpose Center has been designed with cohesiveness to the rest of the campus in mind.
-The interior features a polished concrete floor as well as neutral colors interspersed with vibrant accent colors.
+The interior features polished concrete floor as well as neutral colors interspersed with vibrant accent colors.
 The exterior of the building features metal wall panels, neutral stucco colors accented with vibrant stucco colors, exposed steel elements, and a curtain glass wall at the lobby with a high canopy roof.
 The combination of materials and colors ties the building into the existing campus aesthetic, while still distinguishing it as the Performing Arts and Fitness Center.